-Whether you want support or not, you must address spousal support for both of you in the divorce agreement.
-You have four options; you can receive support; you could waive support; you can reserve the issue for later; or you can do a buy-out.
+Whether you want to support or not, you must address spousal support for both of you in the divorce agreement.
+You have four options; you can receive support; you can waive support; you can reserve the issue for later; or you can do a buy-out.
 Whichever option you choose, it might not be the same option as your spouse.

 The first option is to receive support.
-If you are going to receive support, make sure to include details in your agreement; the exact amount, the time it will be paid, whether support amount will change over time, and when support will end.
+If you are going to receive support, make sure to include details in your agreement; the exact amount, the time it will be paid, whether the support amount will change over time, and when support will end.

 The second option is to waive spousal support.
 If you waive spousal support, you can never receive spousal support from your spouse no matter how bad your financial situation.
 The waiver is final and permanent.
 Make sure the waiver is written clearly in your agreement.

 The third option is to reserve the court’s jurisdiction, or power, to award spousal support to you in the future.
 You might choose this option if you decide not to receive support, but you want the right to request it in the future should your situation change.
 This doesn’t mean you’ll get support, but only that you have the right to ask for it later, unlike with a waiver of support.
 You may want to include a date when this option expires and your spouse can no longer request support.

 The final option is a buy-out.
 Instead of having support paid over time, the supporting spouse pays the supported spouse the value of support in a lump payment.
 This becomes part of the asset division and is non-taxable.
 In exchange, both parties waive spousal support.
 The buy-out offers finality but requires you to have the money available to pay it.
 The buy-out is only available by agreement.
 The judge cannot order a buy-out.

 A buy-out is very risky.
 You must assume the amount of support and length of time it will be paid, but you can’t know for sure if you’ll keep your job, get a better-paying job, or if the supported spouse will remarry.